Indhold:

 “For the outcasts and by the outcasts”: understanding all of Fanon’s warnings.
 By Leo Zeilig (International Socialism, Issue 182, Spring 2024).
 “Fanon, and the almighty struggle against the French occupation of Algeria in the 1950s and 1960s, gives us some important pointers on how we can support struggles for national liberation today, while also providing critical analysis of the pitfalls of that very liberation.”

-Frantz Fanon: Martinican, French, Algerian, African Revolutionary (AntiCapitalist Resistance, 18 February 2024).
+Frantz Fanon: Martinican, French, Algerian, African Revolutionary (Anticapitalist Resistance, 18 February 2024).
 Review of Adam Shatz, The Rebel’s Clinic: The Revolutionary Lives of Frantz Fanon (Bloomsbury, 2024, 464 p.).
 “Ian is reading a new full account of Fanon’s short life and work.”

 See also review by Alvaro Lopez, The making of Frantz Fanon (Jacobin, March 8, 2024).